 - Applications are open to medical or graduate students.

 - Degree requirements, research focus and affiliation vary by country, as indicated in the Fulbright funding announcement.

 - Each applicant can apply to only one country.

-Fogarty has partnered with the Fulbright Program, the flagship international educational exchange program sponsored by the U.S. government, to promote the expansion of research in public health and clinical research in resource-limited settings for both medical or graduate student fellows and postdoctoral scholars.
+Fogarty has partnered with the Fulbright Program, the flagship international educational exchange program sponsored by the U.S. government, to promote the expansion of research in public health and clinical research in resource-limited settings for medical and graduate students.

 Flora Katz, Ph.D.